Plutonomicon/plutarch-plutus/docs/TYPES.md

 would yield a `PBuiltinList PByteString` with one element - `0xfe`.
 Of course, you could have done that with `pcons # phexByteStr "fe" # pnil` instead!

-You can also use `pmatch` to match on a list-
+You can also use `pmatch` to match on a list:

 ```hs
 pmatch (pcon $ PCons (phexByteStr "fe") $ pcon PNil) $ \case